A Simple React Router v4 Tutorial

 http://www.example.com/my-projects/one?extra=false

-the only part that React Router attempts to match is /my-projects/one.
+the only part that React Router attempts to match is /my-projects/one

 Matching paths

-React Router uses the path-to-regexp package to determine if a route element’s path prop matches the current location.
-It compiles the path string into a regular expression, which will be matched against the location’s pathname. path strings have more advanced formatting options than will be covered here.
-You can read about them in the path-to-regexp documentation.
+package to determine if a route element’s path prop matches the current location.
+It compiles the path string into a regular expression, which will be matched against the location’s pathname. path

 When the route’s path matches, a match object with the following properties will be created:

-urlthe matched part of the current location’s pathname
+url | the matched part of the current location’s pathname |

-paramsan object containing values from the pathname that were captured by path-to-regexp
+params | an object containing values from the pathname that were captured by path-to-regexp |

 You can use this route tester to play around with matching routes to URLs.